Brent Burns: Personal life

-Burns and his wife, Susan Holder, married in July 2009 and have three kids.
+Burns and his wife, Susan Holder, married in July 2009 and have three children.

 Off the ice, Burns spends his summers in Barrie, Ontario, and Lake Elmo, Minnesota, and is a noted animal enthusiast.
 His suburban Saint Paul home is nicknamed "Burns Zoo" due to his collection of dogs, cats and dozens of reptiles, mainly snakes.
 Burns Zoo was subject of a CBC Hockey Night in Canada feature with Elliotte Friedman and on After Hours.

 Starting in the 2009 season, Burns purchased a suite at the Xcel Energy Center for members of the military and their families to attend Minnesota Wild home games.

-Burns also owns and operates a ranch in Texas where he raises and maintains many species of exotic animals, including Wildebeest, Fallow deer, and more.
+Burns also owns and operates a ranch in Texas where he raises and maintains many species of exotic animals, including wildebeest, fallow deer, and more.
 For his 1000th game, his fellow San Jose Sharks teammates bought him two antelopes to add to his animal collection.

 Burns made his acting debut with a 2-episodes role in season 6 of Vikings as an ambitious raider named Skane.